Mark Carne

-Mark Carne CBE is a British businessman who served as executive vice-president for Shell in the Middle East and North Africa and was chief executive of Network Rail.
+Mark Carne CBE is a Scottish businessman who served as executive vice-president for Shell in the Middle East and North Africa and was chief executive of Network Rail.

 Early life and education

 Carne was born in Helensburgh, Scotland.
 He holds a BSc in engineering science from the University of Exeter and a Chartered Diploma in accounting and finance from the Cambridge College of Arts and Technology.

 Career

 Early in Carne's career at Shell, he oversaw the company's response to the 1988 Piper Alpha disaster.
 After rising to oversee the company's operation in the North Sea he became managing director of Brunei Shell Petroleum (a Shell subsidiary).
 After 21 years, he moved to BG Group, where he became BG's managing director for Europe and Central Asia.
 Moving back to Shell, he became executive vice-president for the Middle East and North Africa, right through the Arab Spring years.
 In 2013, he was appointed chief executive of Network Rail.